(133): Top 10 Kannywood Films of 2020

 As a sequel to Mati da Lado, the film starts from where Mati (Sadiq Sani Sadiq) wanders in an unknown village following his escape from Rimau.
 He and his brother-accomplice, Lado (Tahir I. Tahir), duped Rimau village people for years by pretending to be Islamic scholars.
 The townspeople chased them away when they discovered their identity.
 Mati finds himself in Zazzau, where, coincidentally, his late, rich father had lived and left a substantial treasure in the hands of a confidant.
 The rest of the story mainly revolves around Mati’s effort if not trickery to get the wealth.
 Yaseen Auwal directed it while Rahama Sadau & Sadiq Sani Sadiq take the credit of its production.
 The film is doubtlessly successful as per Kannywood’s box-office record.
-It, reportedly, pulled out a record number of audience, thanks to well-calibrated publicity and promotion by Rahama Sadau and her team.
-Fans of Mati franchise love the film.
+It, reportedly, pulled out a record audience, thanks to well-calibrated publicity and promotion by Rahama Sadau and her team.
+Fans of the Mati franchise love the film.

 3. Matar Mutum

 The film, also shown in cinemas in late 2019 and released to the wider public in 2020, exposes indiscriminate marriages among Hausa people.
 Malam Idi (Rabi’u Rikadawa) is a guardsman who marries and divorces women at will.
 He has lost count of his children, whose mothers are mostly no longer living with them.
 Two of his oldest children are thieves and drug addicts; another is married to a stingy husband while the other one weds her heartthrob who, quite weirdly, maltreats her after the marriage.
 Despite all this, Idi uses his daughter’s bride price to marry a widower, Ladidi (Halima Atete).
 He eventually gets sick, thanks to his countless marriages, after which everyone abandons him.
 Yaseen Auwal directed and produced this movie.
-The topic and the action standout.
+The topic and the action stand out.
 Daddy Hikima’s role is outstanding.
-Besides, Idi’s daughters deserve better treatment by their husbands, for, after all, their father’s fault is not theirs.
+Besides, Idi’s daughters deserve better treatment from their husbands, for, after all, their father’s fault is not theirs.

 4. Dafin So